Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method consistency in

 \section{Method consistency in \LCDM}

-In this work, we choose to take an approximate approach in the computation of the covariance matrix in order to produce a more diagonal and less sensitive covariance.
+In this work, we choose to take a `restricted' approach in the computation of the covariance matrix in order to produce a more diagonal and less sensitive covariance.
 In this approach, the nuisance parameters are fixed to the measured best-fit values corresponding to a single HOD model following \cref{eq:residuals}.
-Without this, the covariance is large and highly non-diagonal due to the different effective galaxy biases of HOD mocks.
-This can be observed in \cref{fig:HODs} where the mock power spectra, as described in \cref{sec:pks}, are shown.
-While these measurements have been tuned to the clustering of the One-Percent Survey on small scales, large-scale effects such as linear bias are not constrained leading to the large amplitude shift.
-Generating the covariance in this way also allows the inclusion of HOD models at different redshift which is advantageous given the dataset of ELG mocks.
-While this method is expected to produce the correct result in \LCDM, it suffers from a loss of applicability to extended models (more on this in \cref{sec:wCDM}).
-We do however still expect it to be more robust than parameter-level methods if only estimated in \LCDM.
+Alternatively, when the covariance is computed directly from the measured power spectra following the `general' method of \cref{eq:residuals_true}, the covariance is large in amplitude and highly non-diagonal due to the different effective galaxy biases of the HOD mocks.
+These galaxy biases lead to highly correlated shifts in the mock power spectra, shown in \cref{fig:HODs}, that are a result of fitting to the small-scale clustering only and thereby leaving large-scale effects unconstrained.
+These shifts are absorbed by the nuisance parameters of the EFT model therefore removing this correlation from the `restricted' covariance.

 The generalised approach, following \cref{eq:residuals_true}, produces a highly-correlated covariance matrix with a magnitude of the order of the statistical covariance.
 Given the large relative contribution to the total covariance, greater accuracy in estimating the correct correlation structure is required.
 One must also take care in applying covariance correction factors (see \cref{sec:fits}) to the, now non-negligible, HOD contribution.
 As we are using analytically-determined statistical covariance matrices, we instead apply correction factor $f$ to the HOD contribution only.
 This follows the same line of thought as \cref{eq:combined_inverse} but instead treats $\tens{C}_{\rm stat}$ as perfectly known and accounts for noise in the estimate of $\tens{C}_{\rm HOD}$. \cref{fig:fixed_nuisance} shows that the number of mocks used in this work is sufficient to achieve equivalent posteriors with these approaches in \LCDM.